 Assembling heavy equipment such as a power rack can seem intimidating.
 But what if I told you that it’s the same process as building a squat rack?
 Would that help you tackle the assembly process?
-Probably not, but the good news is that the framework of a power rack (such as uprights and accessories) are pretty similar to a squat rack, you just might have fewer pieces that come with a power rack.
+The good news is that the framework of a power rack (such as uprights and accessories) are pretty similar to a squat rack, you just might have fewer pieces that come with a power rack.

 If your training style is Olympic weightlifting exercises, which are common in CrossFit, then you might prefer a squat rack.
 Some find it easier to re-rack your weight on a squat rack if this is what you’re exclusively focused on.